 Southland Region

-More than 120 organizations have aligned in the Southland to advance our projects through 30×30 goals.
-We collaborate on funding and agency discussions, and learn together as opportunities arise.
-Beginning in 2025, our meetings will be on the 4th Monday of the month from 11 am – 12 pm.
+More than 120 organizations have aligned projects and efforts across the Southland to advance and meet 30×30 goals.
+We collaborate on legislative decisions, funding and agency discussions, and learn together as opportunities arise.
+Subject matter experts frequently present at meetings, which are usually recorded and posted to YouTube.

 Featured Projects